mifrosu/pointy/README.md

 The program is capable of displaying video, images and animated gif files.
 Commands may also be embedded in a slide, so that a terminal or another program may be launched without leaving the presentation.

-Pointy was developed as a didactic exercise.
 The graphical interface is implemented in QML on top of Qt/C++, using test driven development (TDD) with QtTest.

+### Compiling Pointy ###

+*Note:* Pointy is still in active development, and is not considered released.

+Pointy uses the Qt Quick 2 framework, which is part of Qt 5.
+Most Linux distributions are using Qt 4.7 or 4.8.
+As such, you will need to install Qt 5.
+Happily, the Qt Project make installation binaries available (from http://qt-project.org/downloads), so no long compilation step is necessary.
+Open GL development library installation may also be required.

+A move from QMake to CMake is being considered.
+The current recommendation for building Pointy is through Qt Creator (included in the Qt 5 installation). _Do not_ run make install.

+Alternative build and installation instructions will follow soon.

 ### File Syntax ###